World Water Week Journalist Grant

 Through the World Water Week Journalist Grant, SIWI offers journalists from low or low-middle income nations the opportunity to visit Stockholm and report on the World Water Week – the leading global conference to discuss water and development issues.

-Applications for the 2016 World Water Week Journalist Grant – now open!
+Applications for the 2016 World Water Week Journalist Grant – now closed!

 Are you passionate about water and development?
 Have you covered these topics in your work but want a chance to see more, learn more and interview major actors in the water community?
 Have you looked for an opportunity to report on a global water meeting, where world leaders, policy makers, and academics meet representatives from the private sector and civil society to discuss some of the world’s most urgent issues?
 Apply for the World Water Week Journalist Grant!